glennmatthews/cot/README.md

       -p PASSWORD, --password PASSWORD
                             Server login password
       -c CONFIGURATION, --configuration CONFIGURATION
                             Use the specified configuration profile defined in the OVF.
 If unspecified and the OVF has multiple profiles, the user will be prompted or the default configuration will be used.
       -n VM_NAME, --vm-name VM_NAME
                             Name to use for the VM (if applicable) and any files created.
 If unspecified, the name of the OVF will be used.
       -P, --power-on        Power on the created VM to begin booting immediately.
-      -N OVF_NET=HOST_NET, --network-map OVF_NET=HOST_NET
+      -N OVF_NET1=HOST_NET1 [OVF_NET2=HOST_NET2 ...]
-                            Map networks named in the OVF to networks (bridges, vSwitches, etc.) in the hypervisor environment.
+                            Map networks named in the OVF to networks (bridges, vSwitches, etc.) in the hypervisor
+                            environment.
 This argument may be repeated as needed to specify multiple mappings.
       -d DATASTORE, -ds DATASTORE, --datastore DATASTORE
                             ESXi datastore to use for the new VM -o OVFTOOL_ARGS, --ovftool-args OVFTOOL_ARGS
-                            Quoted string describing additional CLI parameters to pass through to "ovftool".
-Examples: -o="--foo",
+                            Quoted string describing additional CLI parameters
+                            to pass through to "ovftool".
+Examples:
-                            --ovftool-args="--foo --bar"
+                            -o="--foo", --ovftool-args="--foo --bar"

     Examples:
       cot deploy foo.ova esxi 192.0.2.100 -u admin -p admin -n test_vm